Tim Merlier

-Considered to be one of the fastest sprinters in the world, Merlier has over 50 wins as a professional, including three stage wins at the Tour de France (2021 and 2025) and four at the Giro d'Italia (2021 and 2024).
+One of the fastest sprinters in the world, Merlier has over 50 wins as a professional, including six stage wins at the Tour de France (2021, 2025–2026) and four at the Giro d'Italia (2021 and 2024).
 Merlier won the 2024 European Road Race Championship, and is a two-time winner of the Belgian National Road Race Championships, winning in 2019 and 2022.

 Merlier also competes in cyclo-cross, having previously raced at the 2016 UCI Cyclo-cross World Championships in Heusden-Zolder.

 Career

 Early years

 Initially a cyclo-cross specialist, Merlier turned professional with in 2011, after having been a national junior champion two seasons prior.
 With the team, he saw modest success on the under-23 level, winning a round of the 2012–13 Under-23 Bpost Bank Trophy, in addition to several podiums in high level races.